 Neurology for Babies - Dr. Haitham Ahmed

-Two-year-olds are fascinated by their own bodies - and nothing is more fascinating, or more important, than their brain.
-Neurology for Babies introduces neurons, synapses, and the different regions of the brain through colorful illustrations that make the brain look as beautiful as it actually is.
+Disclosure: also mine.
+Two-year-olds are fascinated by their own bodies - and nothing is more fascinating, or more important, than the brain.
+This board book introduces neurons, synapses, and the different regions of the brain through colorful illustrations that make the brain look as beautiful as it actually is.
 The rainbow-colored brain lobes are visually striking and immediately memorable.
-Many parents tell me that after reading this book their 2-year-old will point to their head and say "that's my brain" with a seriousness that makes you realize how much they've absorbed.
-The book also opens natural conversations about emotions, thinking, and learning - conversations that are particularly valuable at this developmental stage.
+Many parents tell me that after reading this book, their 2-year-old will point to their head and say "that's my brain" with a seriousness that makes you realize how much they've absorbed.
+The book also opens natural conversations about emotions, thinking, and learning.

 6